--- Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation.
-Student effectively collaborated with community programs and agencies toward ongoing assessment and enhancement of community resources. = etency 2.1.8-Engage in policy practice to advance social and economic well-being and ver effective social work services Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation.
-Student identified the strengths, limitations, gaps and duplications in agency programs and services.
-Student identified agency and community policies and procedures that impact work culture and client services, and positively contributed to policy and procedure change.
-Student engaged in advocacy on behalf of diverse and at risk populations toward social and economic justice, for example, legislative lobbying for services to protect vulnerable persons with chronic illness or disability.
-Compe etency 2.1.9-Respond to contexts that shape practice Student identified the strengths, limitations, gaps and duplications in agency programs and services.
-Student participated in activities toward program and service delivery development and enhancement.
-Student interacted effectively with agency staff and administrators, community agencies and leaders to develop programs and enhance service delivery for identified client populations.
-Student effectively collaborated with community programs and agencies toward ongoing assessment and enhancement of community resources.
+- Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation. - Student effectively collaborated with community programs and agencies toward ongoing assessment and enhancement of community resources.

+Competency 2.1.8-Engage in policy practice to advance social and economic well-being and to deliver effective social work services

+- Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation. - Student identified the strengths, limitations, gaps and duplications in agency programs and services.

+- Student identified agency and community policies and procedures that impact work culture and client services, and positively contributed to policy and procedure change. - Student engaged in advocacy on behalf of diverse and at risk populations toward social and economic justice, for example, legislative lobbying for services to protect vulnerable persons with chronic illness or disability.

-- Student identified agency and community policies and procedures that impact work culture and client services, and contributed to positive policy and procedure change.
+- Student identified the strengths, limitations, gaps and duplications in agency programs and services. - Student participated in activities toward program and service delivery development and enhancement. - Student interacted effectively with agency staff and administrators, community agencies and leaders to develop programs and enhance service delivery for identified client populations. - Student effectively collaborated with community programs and agencies toward ongoing assessment and enhancement of community resources. - Student identified agency and community policies and procedures that impact work culture and client services, and contributed to positive policy and procedure change. - Student complied with agency protocol in advocating for the agency.

 Student complied with agency protocol in advocating for the agency.

-Compe tency 2.1.10(c)-Intervention Student complied with agency protocol in advocating for the agency.
-Compe tency 2.1.10(d) - Evaluate with individuals, families, groups, organizations, and inities Student worked collaboratively with evaluators/researchers to assess intervention efficacy and effectiveness; Student participated on work teams and committees to initiate changes in service delivery. complete this section if your organization required additional practice behaviors/ ne measures that are specific to the student and the agency.
+Competency 2.1.10(d) - Evaluate with individuals, families, groups, organizations, and communities

+- Student worked collaboratively with evaluators/researchers to assess intervention efficacy and effectiveness; - Student participated on work teams and committees to initiate changes in service delivery.

-niversity kron BA/BASW Field Education Manual MOII Please con ratings. nment on student's performance that contributed to the above 'service impact' nment on student's performance that contributed to the above 'service impact' nment on student's performance that contributed to the above 'service impact' nment on student's performance that contributed to the above 'service impact' nment on student's performance that contributed to the above 'service impact' nment on student's performance that contributed to the above 'service impact'
+Please complete this section if your organization required additional practice behaviors/ outcome measures that are specific to the student and the agency.

+Please comment on student's performance that contributed to the above 'service impact' ratings.